 Moxabustion (moxa) – is a form of heat therapy that has been used for centuries.
 The practice involves burning mug wart, a spongy herb to warm specific acupuncture points.
 The heat combined with the herb stimulates circulation, warms meridians, and promotes the Qi smooth flow.

-This therapy can be used alone or in conjunction with acupuncture and can be effective in treating digestive disorders, insomnia, anxiety, pain management, respiratory conditions, and skin conditions, as well as, immune system support, prevention of disease, and women’s health including menstrual cramps, irregular periods, infertility, and breech babies.
+This therapy can be used alone or in conjunction with acupuncture and can be effective in treating digestive disorders, insomnia, anxiety, pain management, respiratory conditions, and skin conditions, as well as, immune system support, prevention of disease, and women’s health including menstrual cramps, irregular periods, hypofertility, and breech babies.

 This is simply Acupuncture without needles.
 Stimulation of the Acupuncture points is performed with the fingers or an instrument with a hard ball shaped head.
 Another variation of Acupressure is Reflexology (also called Zone Therapy).
 This is where the soles of the feet and the posterio-inferior regions of the ankle joints are stimulated.
 Many diseases of the internal organs can be treated in this manner.